Welcome to Abernethy and Dron and Arngask Parish

 Welcome to our Web site.
 We are a parish in beautiful south Perthshire.
 Two buildings serve to accommodate the people of the parish: Kirk of St Bride in Abernethy and Arngask Church in Glenfarg.

-Usually services are held every Sunday in both places, Kirk of St Bride at 9:30 am and Arngask at 11:00 am except for the last Sunday in the month when a joint Service will be held at 11:00 am, alternating between the two churches.
-We are delighted to announce that from 16 December we will be able to use the Kirk of St Bride again in Abernethy.
+Services are held every Sunday in both places, note the new service times Arngask at 9:30 am and Kirk of St Bride at 11:00 am except for (usually) the last Sunday in the month when a joint Service will be held at 11:00 am, alternating between the two churches.
 You will be welcome to join us in praise at either place for worship.
 See here for information prior to any Sunday for any special Service time.

 From the Manse